rangsimanketkaew/Auto-NWChem/README.md

 ```
 mpirun -genv OMP_NUM_THREADS M -genv MV2_ENABLE_AFFINITY 0 -np N nwchem INPUT-FILE.nw >& OUTPUT-FILE.log
 ```
-The total number of cpu cores used for this calculation will be M x N.
+The total number of cpu cores used for this calculation will be M x N. <br />
+If you run NWChem using command like *"mpirun -np N nwchem INPUT-FILE.nw"*, this means the memory required for this calculation = (1 GB)x(N processors).
+More details of memory arrangement can be found on [this website](http://www.nwchem-sw.org/index.php/Release66:Top-level#MEMORY)
 # Error & Fixing
 * Error: *libmpi_f90.so.1: cannot open*
 When: Installing NWChem using **make** or **configuration setting up** command.<br />